 It’s not optional anymore.
 Celebrations are a now compulsory social work events like anniversaries, birthdays, and holidays.
 Why?
 Because they increase unity, festivity and … happiness.
-Apart from these events, your team should celebrate their achievements and wins, especially when they complete a difficult task, to create cohesion in the team.
+Apart from these events, your team should celebrate their achievements and wins, especially when a sales team achieves goals, or technical team completes a difficult task, to create cohesion in the team.
 It can boost team productivity.
 On the other hand, your team will not be able to work well together if they are being ungrateful.
 That leads us to the next point.

 6. Plan for Social Activities

 Work hard and play harder.
 This common notion is indeed true.
 All work without social activities makes your team dull and hold a grudge against the management.
-You can easily improve your team’s productivity by offering regular breaks will impact their productivity as well as mental clarity, not to mention they will be more connected to each other.
-As a result, they build a stronger cohesion over time with you and the rest of the teams.
+As a leader improve your team’s productivity by offering regular breaks will impact their productivity as well as mental clarity, not to mention they will be more connected to each other.
+As a result, they build a stronger cohesive force over time with you and the rest of the teams.

 7. Communication Boosts Team Productivity